-9. Preparation of monitoring reports for submission to the Municipal Housing Liaison in time to meet the Court-approved monitoring and reporting requirements in accordance with the deadlines set forth in this ordinance; and d.
-Enforcement of Affordable Housing Regulations
+9. Preparation of monitoring reports for submission to the Municipal Housing Liaison in time to meet the Court-approved monitoring and reporting requirements in accordance with the deadlines set forth in this ordinance; and

 10. The Administrative Agent shall, as delegated by the Borough, have the authority to take all actions necessary and appropriate to carry out its responsibilities, hereunder.